HubSpot/dropwizard-guice/README.md

 ### Just-In-Time Bindings

 HK2 Guice Bridge does not pick up [just-in-time](https://github.com/google/guice/wiki/JustInTimeBindings) bindings (ie any objects that are not configured or provided by the Module).
-You can either convert your JIT binding to be explicit in your Module or use `bindConstant` on a param that's needed by the JIT object:
+You can easily convert your JIT binding to be explicit in your Module by using `bind()`:

 ```java
 public class HelloWorldModule extends AbstractModule {